William J. Byron: The School of Management

-Before the inception of the School of Management, business and economic programs had been offered in the other three colleges at the University, the College of Arts and Sciences, the Hanley College, and the Graduate School.
+Before the inception of the School of Management, business and economic programs had been offered in the other three colleges at the university, the College of Arts and Sciences, the Hanley College, and the Graduate School.
 However, under Byron’s leadership, the School of Management became a separate academic school in 1978.
-By establishing the School of Management, the University offered a consolidated business program, benefiting both the students and Northeastern Pennsylvania by providing students with the tools and education needed to cultivate administrative talent needed in local businesses, government, non-profit organizations, hospitals, and schools.
-The School also sponsored a number of seminars and workshops to discuss and resolve economic problems and difficulties in the local business community, such as through the Executive-in-Residence program, where a businessman would come to the University to discuss their business practices.
+By establishing the School of Management, the university offered a consolidated business program, benefiting both the students and Northeastern Pennsylvania by providing students with the tools and education needed to cultivate administrative talent needed in local businesses, government, non-profit organizations, hospitals, and schools.
+The School also sponsored a number of seminars and workshops to discuss and resolve economic problems and difficulties in the local business community, such as through the Executive-in-Residence program, where a businessman would come to the university to discuss their business practices.

-The School of Management was later renamed the Arthur J. Kania School of Management, or KSOM, in order to recognize the achievements of Mr. Kania as a leader in the business world and a dedicated alumnus of the University.
+The School of Management was later renamed the Arthur J. Kania School of Management, or KSOM, in order to recognize the achievements of Mr. Kania as a leader in the business world and a dedicated alumnus of the university.
 The School was accredited by the AACSB, the International Association for Management Education, in 1996, becoming one of only 13 colleges in the state and 325 in the nation to receive this accreditation.
 KSOM has continued to expand its programs and majors throughout the years, currently offering programs in accounting, economics, finance, international business, business administration, management, marketing, and operations management in addition to many individualized and specialized majors.

 President of The Catholic University of America

-Although he originally planned to spend the academic year of 1982-1983 on sabbatical working on his books, Father Byron accepted the position of President of The Catholic University of America, where he worked from 1982 until 1992.
+Although he had originally planned to spend the academic year of 1982–1983 on sabbatical working on his books, Father Byron accepted the position of president of The Catholic University of America, where he worked from 1982 until 1992.
 He was the twelfth president of CUA, installed on Thursday, November 18, 1982.
-He was the first Jesuit to serve as the President of CUA, which, according to Byron, “signifie[d] cooperation between Jesuits and the Catholic hierarchy” and represented “a warm handshake” between the members of the Society of Jesus and the Catholic Church administration.
+He was the first Jesuit to serve as the President of CUA, which, according to Byron, "signifie[d] cooperation between Jesuits and the Catholic hierarchy" and represented "a warm handshake" between the members of the Society of Jesus and the Catholic Church administration.

-Later Career, 1992-
+Later career and death, 1992–2024

 Father Byron taught "Social Responsibilities of Business" in the McDonough School of Business at Georgetown University from 1992 until 2000.
 He also held an appointment as Distinguished Professor of the Practice of Ethics and served as rector of the Georgetown Jesuit Community.
 From 2000 to 2003, he was pastor of Holy Trinity Catholic Church in Washington, D.C.
 He served as the interim president of Loyola University New Orleans from 2003 to 2004.
 Father Byron worked as President of St. Joseph’s Preparatory School from 2006 until 2008.
-Currently, he works as a Professor of Business and Society at St. Joseph’s University.
+He later worked as a professor of Business and Society at St. Joseph’s University.

+Byron died in Philadelphia on April 9, 2024, at the age of 96.